Alexander-Infante/cdk-bedrock-app/README.md

   - admin:repo_hook (check so all children checks are enabled too)

 - 2c.
 Put the token in AWS SecretsManager
+  - NOTE: Make sure you are in us-east-1
   - Navigate to the AWS Console and click on SecretsManager, click on `Store a new secret`
   - `Other type of secret` -> `Plaintext`
   - Delete the JSON object and paste in the Github Access Token from the previous step